Cheapest Shipping US to UK: 2026 Guide to Low Rates

 The Impact of Brexit and EORI Numbers

+The UK’s departure from the EU introduced new trade rules.
+All commercial shipments to the UK now require full customs clearance.
 For business to business shipments, the UK based importer must have an EORI number (Economic Operator Registration and Identification number).
 This unique ID is used on customs declarations.
 If you’re a business shipping to another business in the UK, make sure your recipient provides their EORI number to avoid customs holds.

 Common Surcharges to Watch For

 - Fuel Surcharge: A variable fee added to cover fluctuating fuel prices.
-This can be a significant percentage of the base shipping cost, with DHL’s international fuel surcharge recently sitting around 27.5%.

 - Remote Area Surcharge: An extra charge for delivering to locations considered hard to reach, such as rural villages or the Scottish Highlands.
-Postal services like USPS typically do not apply this fee.

 - Weekend Delivery: If you need a package delivered on a Saturday, expect to pay a hefty surcharge.
-FedEx’s Saturday delivery fee can be around $35 to $60 for international shipments.

 - Residential Surcharge: Most private couriers add a small fee for delivering to a home address.
-FedEx charges around $5.15 for this, while UPS is closer to $3.70.

 A Smart Strategy for Businesses: Using a 3PL in the UK

 If you’re an ecommerce business with a growing UK customer base, constantly shipping individual orders from the US can become expensive and slow.
-A Third‑Party Logistics (3PL) provider offers a smarter solution.
+A Third Party Logistics (3PL) provider offers a smarter solution.

 By shipping your inventory in bulk to a 3PL warehouse in the UK, you can take advantage of much lower bulk freight rates.
 The 3PL then fulfills individual orders for you using cheap and fast domestic UK shipping services.
 This strategy dramatically reduces your per package cost, slashes delivery times for your customers, and simplifies customs clearance.
-It’s an effective way to achieve the cheapest shipping US to UK at scale.

 Frequently Asked Questions